Birgit Ludwig

 Bosnia and Herzegovina Sarajevo in

-selected as part of ‘Revelations’ at the European Month of Photography
+been selected for Révélations as part of the European Month of